OpenCadia/OpenCadia/README.md

 The program works nice and I will also add new functionalities to it.
 I am working on adding graphs and data export/saving(and bugfixes ofcourse).

-I am available for support, bugfixes and new suggestions on this e-mail: pyobd.jp@gmail.com

 ![ELM327](/elm327.jpg)